freaktechnik/twitch-chatlog/README.md

 Fetch the chat log to a Twitch VOD.
 Usage: twitch-chatlog <vod_id>

-vod_id is the ID from the VOD URL, prefixed with v.
+vod_id is the ID from the VOD URL, optionally prefixed with v (deprecated).

 Options:
   -c, --color      Colorize output                    [boolean] [default: false]